kuutamolabs/kld/README.md

 The maintainers of the deployment repository control when upgrades are accepted.
 They will review/audit, approve and merge the updated `flake.lock` PR.

 An example install and upgrade workflow is shown below using GitHub.
 Other Git platforms such as Bitbucket and GitLab can be used inplace.
 `kld-mgr` requires root SSH access to server(s) to perform the initial install.
-In production, this should be executed on a hardened, trusted machine.
 Other cluster bootstrap methods can be used, such as via USB disk or PXE.

 ![install and upgrade GitOps setup](./install-upgrade-gitops.jpg)